December 11, 2018

 - Gift cards for a coffee shop or a jumbo pack of Keurig cups are hits for the caffeine-fueled caregiver.

-- A voucher for a massage or yoga class delight teachers who love to get limber.
+- A voucher for a massage or yoga class delights teachers who love to get limber.

-- Movie ticket, music or bookstore certificate make media-loving program staff happy.
+- Movie tickets, music, or bookstore certificate make media-loving program staff happy.

 - Hearty houseplants are ideal for teachers who make nature a regular part of their classroom plans.